INTRODUCTION: WHAT IS CLIMATE CHANGE?

 To find out more about the recent changes on Earth, scientists looked back in time.
 They saw that the increase in temperature became noticeable around the early 1800s, just as the Industrial Revolution really got going.

 Think back to history class.
 For a long time, many things that people used – clothing, shoes, wagons, furniture – were made with manual labor.
-But during the Industrial Revolution, people started to use many more machines, with much greater power, to make things in factories.
+But during the Industrial Revolution, people started to use machines with much greater power to make things in factories.
 The scale of manufacturing grew rapidly, as did the burning of coal to power these machines.
 Coal is a major fossil fuel, along with oil (petroleum) and natural gas.
-We’ll learn a great deal more about fossil fuels and the energy they provide in chapter 2.

 Burning fossil fuels releases large amounts of gases into our air.
 Some of the gases in our atmosphere are naturally occurring, and they help to keep the planet warm and allow us to live on Earth.
 Collectively, these gases are known as greenhouse gases.
 They essentially trap heat in our atmosphere – like wrapping a thick blanket around the Earth.
 Burning fossil fuels increases the concentration of greenhouse gases in the atmosphere – which in turn causes Earth’s temperature to rise.
 This process of warming is called the greenhouse effect.
 The major greenhouse gas that climate scientists study is carbon dioxide (CO2), because it is the most abundant one produced by people’s activities.
-Excessive amounts of CO2 upset the natural carbon cycle on Earth, which we will learn more about in chapter 3.
+Excessive amounts of CO2 upset the natural carbon cycle on Earth.
 Other major greenhouse gases include water vapor (H2O), methane (CH4), nitrous oxide (N2O), and ozone (O3).

 Each year, burning fossil fuels worldwide produces several billion metric tons of carbon dioxide, which is much more than the ocean absorbs and land plants can take up through plant respiration.
-In 2012 alone, the world’s CO2 emissions reached 34.5 billion metric tons.
+Today, our global emissions amount to over 30 billion gigatons per year.
 Burning fossil fuels is a global activity that impacts all of us.

 GLOBAL GREENHOUSE GAS EMISSIONS